-Pain from arthritis can be unpleasant to say the least, but there are a number of natural and over-the-counter home remedies you can try in order to get relief and make everyday activities more manageable.
+Pain from arthritis can be unpleasant to say the least, but there are a number of natural and over-the-counter home remedies for arthritis that can offer some relief and make everyday activities more manageable.

 Arthritis statistics show more than 23 percent of adults in the U.S. have the condition, according to the Centers for Disease Control and Prevention (CDC).
-And while symptoms vary across the different types of arthritis (there are over 100), the most common markers of the condition include pain, redness, stiffness and swelling in the joints.
+And while symptoms vary across the different types (there are more than 100), the most common markers include pain, redness, stiffness and swelling in the joints.

-While there is no permanent cure for arthritis, you can take steps to manage your individual symptoms.
+While there is no permanent cure for arthritis, you can take steps to manage your symptoms.

 "Improving one's arthritis pain can and will be a lifelong journey," Maria Kyriacou, MD, a primary care sports medicine physician at Miami Orthopedics & Sports Medicine Institute in South Florida, tells LIVESTRONG.com.
 "There will be both good and bad days.
 However, the goal is to minimize the frequency of your bad days."